About Fire Geographical Information Systems

 This spatial data is in the ESRI Shapefile format; each shapefile has at least four files associated with it.
 All four files are needed to view individual spatial coverages.
 These data can be viewed using Arc Explorer, a free GIS data explorer available from ESRI.
 This site is not set up to serve GIS data; you will need to download the files you are interested in and view them locally.

 You can view several layers of data (themes).
 Several papers have been written about how resource managers within the Parks are using GIS and fire history data for management purposes.
-Several of these papers can be downloaded from the "Fire and Park Resources" section of the Fire Information Cache.
+Several of these papers can be downloaded from the "Fire and Park Resources" section of this website.
 Additionally, a short information handout, "Making Maps Out of Tree Rings", explains how pre-EuroAmerican fire history data obtained from tree rings has been utilized using GIS.